Plane cubic curve: Basics

 A cubic is degenerated or decomposed if the polynomial $f$ (equivalently $F$) is not absolutely irreducible.
 In this case, either there is an irreducible factor of degree 2 and the cubic is decomposed into a conic and a line, or there are three linear factors corresponding to the decomposition of the cubic into three lines that are not necessarily distinct.
 A non-degenerated cubic is called an irreducible cubic.

-In the projective plane over the algebraically closed field $K$, every line intersects the conic in three points, not necessarily distinct (an exception occurs if the line is a component of a decomposed cubic).
+In the projective plane over the algebraically closed field $K$, every line intersects the cubic in three points, not necessarily distinct (an exception occurs if the line is a component of a decomposed cubic).